KonklaveTtv/VenueSender/README.md

       pacman -S mingw-w64-x86_64-sqlite3
       pacman -S mingw-w64-x86_64-boost

-Open CMD and navigate to the VenueSender source directory and run:
+Open CMD and navigate to the root of the VenueSender source directory and run:

       make -f Makefile.mingw

-This should output a static Windows binary (VenueSender.exe) to the bin directory.
+This will output a static Windows binary (VenueSender.exe) to the /VenueSender/bin directory.
 Make sure to include the needed DLL files for it to be able to run:

       libboost_filesystem-mt.dll
       libboost_iostreams-mt.dll